porzell/EagleFS/README.md

 # EagleFS
-A small, lightweight file system suitable for use by microcontrollers for flash memory storage devices.
+A small, lightweight, fixed-block file system suitable for use by microcontrollers on flash memory storage devices.

 ## Features
   - Unlimited file size support.